RobotNerd/proze/doc/technical-specification.md

 ## Brackets

 Special notes are placed inside a pair of brackets `[]`.
-When converting to other formats, the bracketed block of text is ignored.
+When compiling a proze project, the bracketed block of text is ignored.

 - Begin with a `[`.
 - End at `]` or the end of the file if no closing bracket is found.